lisa271/alx-low_level_programming/0x0C-more_malloc_free/README.md

-iprints all codes of todays tasks
+prints all codes of todays tasks